 2023 Submissions open June 1 and close July 22, 2022.

 SWOP is open to current members of the Arkansas Artist Registry.
 (Non-members submitting an entry are required to join the Registry at time of entry.

 The Arkansas Artist Registry is free and open to all visual artists who are Arkansas residents ages 18 and up.
 It is a unique and valuable online visual arts resource designed to promote and market Arkansas art.
 Every year, an out-of-state juror selects works from the Registry for Small Works on Paper.
 A maximum of 40 works may be selected.

 Up to $2,000 will be available for juror selected awards.
 Selected works will become part of the SWOP permanent collection.

 $15 for one entry, $20 for two entries, or $25 for three entries.
-The deadline for entry is July 23.
+The deadline for entry will be announced soon.

 All work must be original, on paper, and completed within the last two years.
 Eligible mediums include painting, photography, drawing, printmaking, mixed media and collage.
 No reproductions or copies will be accepted.
 Artwork created by using reference material must be significantly different from its source.